DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ### Cursor

 :::info
-The [official documentation](https://cursor.com/en-US/docs/mcp) covers all MCP configuration options for Cursor.
+Step-by-step MCP configuration for Cursor lives in the [official documentation](https://cursor.com/en-US/docs/mcp).
 :::

 Steps to add the server: